WhizUs/job-interview-task-seccomp/STORY.md

 # WhizCash Bank

 WhizCash Bank had its annual security audit.
-The result was forwarded to Alice, a DevOps Engineer in WhizCash Bank.
+The result was forwarded to Alice, a DevSecOps Engineer in WhizCash Bank.

 # Result of the External Security Audit

 After the external security audit of the bank's infrastructure, a security vulnerability was found.
-Although the containers were started with the read-only flag, an auditor was able to write something to the file system.
+Although the containers were started with the read-only flag, an auditor was able to execute a syscall.

-## How the exploit does work
+## How does the exploit work

 The auditor gives Alice the following instructions on how the exploit can currently be executed: